Harshrokade/2.-Customer-Support-Automated-Email-Workflow-/README.md

 # 2.-Customer-Support-Automated-Email-Workflow-
-> ⚠️ Note: This project uses the dummy company name **Tech Heaven Solutions** for demonstration purposes.
-> You can replace it with your own organization name when deploying this workflow.
-# 📩 Customer Support [ Automated Email Workflow ]

-This repository contains an **n8n workflow** that automates customer email handling for **Tech Heaven Solutions**.
-The workflow classifies incoming emails, fetches relevant knowledge base information, and sends friendly automated replies.

-# 📩 Customer Support [ Automated Email Workflow ]

 This repository contains an **n8n workflow** that automates customer email handling for **Tech Heaven Solutions**.
 The workflow classifies incoming emails, fetches relevant knowledge base information, and sends friendly automated replies.